 VOICEtext, providing sentence-by-sentence highlighting of text on the screen in sync with audio narration.
 In its initial stages, this feature is being incorporated into a limited selection of titles in Learning Ally's library, will expand into more titles over time, and will benefit individuals for whom a multi-sensory approach to reading is recommended.

-Perkins ResourcesThe Perkins School for the Blind have resources for parent, kids, and teacher that include fiction and non-fiction books and Internet resources.
-Read more at http://www.perkins.org/history/visit/research-library.
-Additional teacher resources are located at http://www.perkins.org/elearning.
+Perkins ResourcesThe Perkins School for the Blind has resources for parent, kids, and teachers that include fiction and non-fiction books and Internet resources.
+They also have additional teacher resources for your toolkit.

 Perkins Scout is a searchable database of carefully evaluated online resources related to blindness and visual impairment.
-The website mascot, a·dog guide·named Scout, will help you retrieve the information you’re looking for; all of it has been reviewed by Perkins experts and organized for your convenience.·More information is available at http://www.perkinselearning.org/scout.
+The website mascot, a·dog guide·named Scout, will help you retrieve the information you’re looking for; all of it has been reviewed by Perkins experts and organized for your convenience.

 Free Braille BooksThrough the Seedlings Book Angel Program, visually-impaired children can receive two free braille books.
 Choose from print/braille/picture books, print/braille books, or braille only books.
-Register online at www.seedlings.org.
+Register for Seedlings.

 WonderBabyWonderBaby.org, a project funded by Perkins School for the Blind, is dedicated to helping parents of young children with vision impairments as well as children with multiple disabilities.
 Much of the content on WonderBaby is provided by parents.
 They are not just passive observers or consumers of information; many site users comment on articles, answer questions in the Q&A forum, and share hyperlinks to net resources.
 Some submit original articles.
 It's in this sharing that WonderBaby earns much of its authenticity.
 These are real parents with real kids who are blind or visually disabled.
 They can empathize with other parents seeking answers.
 Having educated themselves, they feel compelled to give back so that fellow and future parents of children who are blind or visually disabled can also benefit from their experiences.